Covert Communication Gains from Adversary's Ignorance of Transmission Time: Introduction

-\begin{theorem*} Suppose the channel between Alice and each of Bob and Willie experiences independent additive white Gaussian noise (AWGN) with constant power $\sigma_{\rm b}^2>0$ and $\sigma_{\rm w}^2>0$, respectively.
+\begin{theorem*} Suppose the channel between Alice and each of Bob and Willie experiences independent additive white Gaussian noise (AWGN) with constant power $\sigma_{\rm b}^2>0$ and $\sigma_{\rm w}^2>0$, respectively, and that Alice's transmitter is subject to the average power constraint $P_{\max}\in(0,\infty)$.
 Also suppose that, if Alice chooses to transmit, she uses one of the $T(n)$ slots chosen randomly.
 Each slot contains $n$ symbol periods, where $T(n)=\omega(1)$.
 Then, for any $\epsilon>0$, Alice can reliably transmit $\mathcal{O}\left(\min\{\sqrt{n\log T(n)},n\}\right)$ bits to Bob in a selected slot while maintaining a probability of detection error by Willie greater than $\frac{1}{2}-\epsilon$.
-Conversely, if Alice tries to transmit $\omega(\sqrt{n \log T(n)})$ bits using $n$ consecutive symbol periods, either Willie detects with arbitrarily low probability of error or Bob cannot decode her message with arbitrary low probability of decoding error as $n\rightarrow\infty$. \end{theorem*}
+Conversely, if Alice tries to transmit $\omega(\sqrt{n \log T(n)})$ bits using $n$ consecutive symbol periods, either Willie detects her with arbitrarily low probability of error or Bob cannot decode her message with arbitrary low probability of decoding error as $n\rightarrow\infty$. \end{theorem*}